fieldtrip/website/tutorial/preproc/denoising_opm.md

 Examine the topographies and time courses of the PCs, and compare them to the PCs obtained from the unfiltered data.
 What has changed?
 How many components would you identify as candidates for the SSP?
 {% include markup/end %}

-## Step 2 - Loading and preprocessing the task data
+## Loading and preprocessing the task data

 Now we load the visual evoked field (VEF) task data: